jasonvriends/azure-quickstart/6-bonus/lifx/README.md

 9. Create a Dockerfile within the repo that contains
     * FROM alpine:latest

-The build should pass and turn the light green.

-Try including a typo within the Dockerfile and the light should turn red.

-* Change light color based on SonarQube code quality.
+* Any changes to the Docker file that causes the build to complete will turn the light green, or that causes the build to fail will turn the light red.